-Longtime lower-division teacher says teaching students the skills to be lifelong learners and good Christian people is most important to her.
+Longtime lower-school teacher says teaching students the skills to be lifelong learners and good Christian people is most important to her.

-When Notre Dame's lower division opened in the fall of 2004 in only its second year of existence, one of the staffers on hand that day was second-grade teacher Kimberly Kriesel, who had recently graduated from college.
-Since that day, Kriesel has been a mainstay at the division, 10 years in front of second graders and currently in her fifth year teaching first graders.
+When Notre Dame's lower school opened in the fall of 2004 in only its second year of existence, one of the staffers on hand that day was second-grade teacher Kimberly Kriesel, who had recently graduated from college.
+Since that day, Kriesel has been a mainstay at the school, 10 years in front of second graders and currently in her fifth year teaching first graders.

 For Kriesel, working with young children has been a career goal going back to her high school days.